Updated Mar 28, 2026

-student voicebusiness studiesYes, but unevenly.
-Across the student voice lens of National Student Survey (NSS) open-text comments, the tone is net negative (54.2% Negative; sentiment index −6.1), showing many students still do not see follow-through.
-Within business studies, a Common Aggregation Hierarchy subject area used for like-for-like analysis across the sector, students respond well when staff act on feedback and make assessment expectations transparent; where programmes do not, frustration persists.
-This article analyses what business students say works, what does not, and how departments translate voice into tangible change.
+student voicebusiness studiesBusiness students are clear about what they want from student voice, but many still do not see proof that feedback changes anything.
+Across the student voice lens of National Student Survey (NSS) open-text comments, the tone is net negative (54.2% negative; sentiment index -6.1), which suggests that follow-through remains inconsistent.
+Within business studies, a Common Aggregation Hierarchy subject area used for like-for-like analysis across the sector, students respond well when staff act on feedback and make assessment expectations explicit.
+When programmes fail to do that, frustration lingers.
+This article examines what business students say works, where confidence breaks down, and how departments can turn feedback into visible change.

 Why does student feedback matter in business programmes?